conestack/cone.app/docs/source/widgets.rst

 Actions
 =======

-Actions are used to render action user action triggers.
-They are used in contexmenu and contents table by default, but you can use them elsewhere to render user actions for nodes.
+Action are no tiles but behave similar.
+They get called with context and request as arguments, are responsible to read action related information from node and request and render an appropriate action (or not).

-Action are no "real" tiles, but behave similar that they get normally called with context and request as arguments, are responsible to read related information from given node and request and render some appropriate action (or not).
+Actions are used in contexmenu and contents table by default, but they can be used elsewhere to render user actions for nodes.

 There exist base objects ``Action``, ``TileAction``, ``TemplateAction`` and ``LinkAction`` in ``cone.app.browser.actions`` which can be used as base class